AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 better.
 Clement would not tolerate the thought that any soul would continue forever to resist the force of redeeming love.
-Somehow and somewhere in the long run of ages, that love must prove weightier than sin and death, and vindicate its power in one universal triumph.\"
+Somehow and somewhere in the long run of ages, that love must prove weightier than sin and death, and vindicate its power in one universal triumph."

 ### Bigg on Clement.

-One of the best modern statements of the views of the Alexandrine fathers is given by Bigg[^222]: Clement regarded the object of *kolasis* as \"threefold; amendment, example, and protection of the weak.
+One of the best modern statements of the views of the Alexandrine fathers is given by Bigg[^222]: Clement regarded the object of *kolasis* as "threefold; amendment, example, and protection of the weak.
 Strom.
 1:26, 168; 4:24, 154; 6:12, 99.
 The distinction between *kolasis* and
 *timoria*, Strom.
 4:14, 153; Paed.
 1:8, 70, the latter is the rendering
 of evil for evil and this is not the desire of God.
 Both *kolasis* and